smart-data-lake/smart-data-lake/docs/getting-started/part-2/environments.md

 ## Configuring other environments

-Apparently, to configure other environments like PROD (Production), a `envConfig/prd.conf` file is created and the relevant configurations adapted.
+To configure other environments like PROD (Production), a `envConfig/prd.conf` file is created and the relevant configurations adapted.
 Then `dev.conf` in `startJob.sh` command is replaced with `prd.conf`.

 A special case is managing secrets for different environments, e.g. passwords.